 Signs and Symptoms of Concussion

 Concussion symptoms can occur immediately following a head injury or can develop hours or even days later.
-Signs that may indicate concussion in a child who has suffered head trauma include the following:
+Signs that may indicate concussion in a person who has suffered head trauma include the following:

 - Awkward (uncoordinated) movements